-SEP Regulatory Authority Under SEP Description from Regulation Enrollment Accessed Category 45 CFR 155.420 Code Through Other qualifying changes (continued) (d)(16) - Eligible for APTC with household income at or below 150 percent of the FPL The QI, enrollee, or dependent is eligible for APTC and has expected household income at or below 150 percent of the FPL during periods of time when the applicable taxpayer's applicable percentage for purposes of calculating the premium assistance amount, as defined in Section 36(b)(3) of the Code, is set at zero.
-A QI, enrollee, or dependent will qualify for this SEP and may enroll in a QHP or change from one QHP to another one time per month as long as they continue to meet the eligibility criteria stated above, specifically, that they remain APTC-eligible and expected household income at or below 150 percent of the FPL.
+SEP Category Regulatory Authority Under 45 CFR 155.420 SEP Description from Regulation Enrollment Code Accessed Through Other qualifying changes (continued) (d)(16) - Eligible for APTC with household income at or below 150 percent of the FPL The QI, enrollee, or dependent is eligible for APTC and has expected household income at or below 150 percent of the FPL.
+A QI, enrollee, or dependent will qualify for this SEP and may enroll in a QHP or change from one QHP to another one time per month as long as they continue to meet the eligibility criteria stated above, specifically, that they remain APTC-eligible and have expected household income at or below 150 percent of the FPL.
 Coverage Effective Dates: Accelerated prospective coverage effective dates.
 FC Application